 Optionally, you can seal the finish to make it last longer.
 Polyurethane or spar varnish are two common sealants you can use.

-The trick is to dilute the paint enough with water to become light and white before applying the mixture to the wood.
-All of these paint must have a flat or eggshell sheen.
+The trick is to dilute the paint enough with water to become light and white before applying it to the wood.
+All these paints must have a flat or eggshell sheen.
 You can also add masonry lime to make the wood look better.

 Bright-colored paints, such as blue, green, or yellow, can’t produce a whitewashed finish regardless of how well you dilute them.
 Also, oil-based paint can’t give a dull rustic appearance as they have too many oily deposits.